tdrose01/EHR-ENG2/README.md

 - Follows ESLint configuration
 - Phone numbers are stored as digits and formatted to `(XXX)-XXX-XXXX` in the UI
 - Dashboard header text uses `dark:text-gray-200` for better readability
-- Input fields in the Add Patient form now use `text-gray-800` and `dark:text-gray-100` to improve readability
+- Input fields in the Add Patient form use `text-gray-900` and `dark:text-gray-100` for better readability

 ### Branch Strategy
 - main: Production-ready code